Food, or Eating Your Beans and Cornbread Thankfully Like An Adult

 I know in my head that the broccoli and ravioli in scampi bouillon at Joel Robuchon’s is superior to my mother’s Velveeta-powered broccoli casserole of my youth in every conceivable way, but I know that I only ate either on the good graces of others.
 The highest of high-end dining on the invitation and graciousness of a host to dine in the purple palace opulence of one of the best chefs the world has ever seen and his vision of culinary heaven.
 The soul and belly-filling goodness of suckering an obstinate child into eating broccoli by baptizing it in enough manufactured cheesy goodness to end all arguments.
 Both veneers to something simple like eating, both things to brag about depending on the audience you want to impress, both things I’ll never forget.
 But only the latter do I long for, have I never managed to re-create in my own kitchen just right, to recapture that feeling once again.
 It isn’t the technique, or the ingredients of course.
 More than any ingredient, it is the chasing of a ghost, of recreating a recipe remembered for its ability to fill and comfort, and rolling back the clock for that kid of my memory that makes replication impossible to my own palate.

 In our family the Fourth of July is the big family reunion, a week-long celebration where the clans gather Up Yonder.
 All sorts of activities commence but each morning starts with Aunt Nora’s crack of dawn breakfast for all to consume before embarking on trail rides, or hikes, or the lake, or whatever else is going on that day.
 Each evening ends in a mass meal and more fellowship.
 The climax, of course, is lunch on the Fourth itself, where the food offerings stretch for 40-odd feet of serving tables.
 But among those nightly meals before the biggest of shindigs on the family’s yearly calendar, there is always a certain evening set aside.
 The meal is brown beans and cornbread, and the evening is spent with music, singing, and fellowship.
-For my mother’s generation, on this land she grew up on and which was originally signed to her ancestors as a land track and commission to operate a ferry crossing from colonial times till the first bridge in 1903 finally ended the need, it’s a reminder.
+For my mother’s generation, who grew up on this land which was originally signed to her ancestors as a land track and commission to operate a ferry crossing from colonial times till the first bridge in 1903 finally ended the need, it’s a reminder.
 A reminder that my generation of the family was the first not to grow up in crushing poverty going back as long as the family has records.
 A reminder to be thankful for the simple things, like a warm bowl of beans and a song in your heart you can sing with loved ones.
 Of the simple joy of having a warm fire on a cool night on top of a mountain that has been home to generations.

 Up Yonder is a lot fancier now than when we first started meeting up there under jury-rigged tarps on rough log polls.
-The fields that once were rutted out for potatoes are fairly smoothed down now after years of mowing and passage of time.
+The fields that once were rutted out for potatoes are fairly smoothed down now after years of mowing and the passage of time.
 The latest expansion of the family picnic shelter on top of our mountain now contains a full kitchen for feeding the masses of family, friends, and whosoever wills to find their way up there.
 Whether coming from afar or camping out up there, if they go in the kitchen, they will find screwtop minced garlic, and iodized salt, and green shaker cheese powder, and lemon juice.
 You will not find the padded opulence and refinement of a Michelin-starred restaurant.

 But you won’t go hungry.
 They care too much — friend, family, or stranger — to ever let that happen on their watch.
 Folks to whom squirrel gravy wasn’t a joke about hillbillies but a testament to surviving and wasting not a single edible thing and being thankful for it laid a foundation of food being far more than ingredients.
 You can complain about anything you want on our mountain: politics, the state of culture, the weather, each other.
 But don’t you dare complain about the food, lest you are quickly, swiftly, and with extreme prejudice reminded how good you have it to have anything at all, how your forbearers often did not, and how if you don’t handle your business it could be so again.